Like every year, we would have loved to present you with a huge line-up of traditional Swiss Christmas markets.

 These happenings will not be possible in 2020, but Switzerland's towns and cities have been creative in putting together some safe events.
 From old towns that are lit with Christmas lights to virtual storytelling hours, there is something for every age.
 Our recommendation: check the event's website before you go in case things have changed.

-The winter garden at Frau Gerolds Garten is open weekdays from 5 PM to 11 PM, as well as on weekends from 11:30 AM until 11 PM (Sat) and 10 PM (Sun).
+The winter garden at Frau Gerolds Garten is open Fridays from 3 PM to 7 PM, as well as on weekends from 11:30 AM until 7 PM.

 Nov 19 - Dec 23 in Zürich

 Primarily known for Oktoberfest, Bauschänzli has been turned into a Christmas food market.
 The Weihnachts-Insel in the heart of Zürich has a vintage food truck serving savory and sweet treats.
 Warm beverages are available inside the tent, and there are plenty of chairs and furs to cuddle up outdoors as well.

 And finally, six raclette chalets are reserved for small groups.
 Bauschänzli is open weekdays from 4 PM to 10 PM, as well as on weekends from noon until 10 PM.
 Payments via Twint and Apple Pay - cash is not accepted.

 Bo Noël has established itself as a hip Christmas market.
 This year, the market has been canceled.
 Instead, the organizers are spreading Christmas cheer by lighting up the rue de Bourg shopping mile.
 Night shopping is possible from 5 PM to 9 PM daily.

 In the Flon neighborhood, there will be a giant snow globe encompassing the fountain on the Esplanade.
 And in the historic cobbled square of La Palud, the giant Christmas tree will be leaning against the fountain like every year.
 These are just some of the highlights - check the website for more ways to enjoy Christmas in Lausanne.